-Apparently Pam’s annulment in 2008 was based on fraud.
-In California a marriage can be nullified based on fraud if that fraud induces the innocent partner into marriage.
-The fraud is generally a concealment or misrepresentation of some kind and might include a concealment of a pregnancy at the time of marriage, concealment of sterility, lying about a criminal record or immigration fraud—getting married only for immigration purposes.
+Apparently, Pam’s annulment in 2008 was based on fraud.
+In California, a marriage can be nullified based on fraud if that fraud induces the innocent partner into marriage.
+The fraud is generally a concealment or misrepresentation of some kind and might include concealment of a pregnancy at the time of marriage, concealment of sterility, lying about a criminal record or immigration fraud—getting married only for immigration purposes.

 In Pamela Anderson’s case, although both she and her then husband claimed fraud in court papers, neither elaborated on the specific facts constituting the fraud.
 The annulment was granted by the family court judge which means that at some point in the case, evidence of the fraud was presented.
 Annulments in California are not easy to get and the legal requirements are strictly adhered to.

 What Happens to Marital Property in an “On Again Off Again” Relationship?

 Marital property is the property acquired by spouses during the marriage.
 During the marriage means from the date of marriage until the date of separation.
 There is only one legal date of separation for each marriage.
 The legal date of separation is defined as the date that the marriage is irretrievably broken and there is no chance for reconciliation.
 This means no counseling sessions, no sleeping together, no family vacations.
 Any of these circumstances would lead a divorce court judge to rule that the marriage is not yet over and that there is not yet a legal date of separation.